 College Recruiting Programs

-Participating in college recruiting programs is a great way to tap opportunities especially for applicants from your school.
-Many large employers have formal college recruitment programs they use to recruit college students and alumni for jobs, internships, summer jobs and co-op opportunities at the company.
+Participating in college recruiting programs is a great way to tap opportunities.
+Many large employers have formal college recruitment programs they use to recruit college students and alumni for jobs, internships, summer jobs, and co-op opportunities at the company.
 Smaller companies also recruit on a less formal basis, posting new job openings as they become available.

 Online Job Searching

-For college students about to enter the workforce, or seeking an internship or summer job, there are a variety of jobs sites dedicated to entry-level jobs.
+For college students about to enter the workforce and students looking for a summer or part-time job, there are a variety of jobs sites dedicated to entry-level jobs.

-Some of these entry level sites work only through college career offices.
-In those cases, you will need a password from your career office to access the resources.
+Some of these entry-level sites are only accessible through a college career office.
+In this case, you will need a password from your career office to access the resources.
 Others are available for all job seekers interested in entry-level positions.

+Consider an internship.
 Not ready for a "real" job yet?
 A lot of college students aren't.
-So, keep in mind that your first job doesn't need to be a full-time or professional position.
+Keep in mind that your first job doesn't need to be a full-time or professional position.
 There are a variety of options available for college students including internships, short-term work experiences, or volunteering.
 For recent college graduates, as well as college students, an internship is a way to try a new job without making a permanent commitment.
 It is also a great opportunity for a student who is looking for a job for the school year, or is looking for a summer job.

-- If you have waited until the last minute to start a job search, don't panic.
-The college hiring season is not as compressed as it was in the past and there will be plenty of opportunities to apply for.
+Don’t panic.
+Even if you have waited until the last minute to start a job search, don't panic.
+The college hiring season is not as compressed as it was in the past.
+There will be plenty of opportunities to apply for.
 Set up an appointment with a counselor in your career office, and get started.